Best Apple Watch Alternatives Android Central 2021

 For some, the Apple Watch is considered the gold standard of smartwatches, but whether it is or not makes no difference to Android users who couldn't use it even if they wanted to.
-Smartwatches for Android users abound, and the one that stands out from the pack is the Samsung Galaxy Watch Active 2 because of its balanced functionality and stylish design that caters to wider subset of users.
+The best Apple Watch alternative for Android users that stands out from the pack is the Samsung Galaxy Watch 3 because of its balanced functionality and stylish design that caters to a wider subset of users.
+There are plenty of other options worth exploring, too.

-- Best Overall: Samsung Galaxy Watch Active 2
+- Best Runner Up: Samsung Galaxy Watch Active 2

 - Best for Runners: Garmin Vivoactive 4